Tomographically reconstructed master equations for any open quantum dynamics: Equivalence with the Nakajima-Zwanzig equation in the continuum limit

 where the propagator $\mathcal{G}_{t,s}=T_{\leftarrow} \exp\left[\int_{s}^t\rm{d} s'\, \mathcal{Q}^\se_{s'}\mathcal{L}^\se_{s'}\right]$ is a time ordered exponential (as indicated by $T_{\leftarrow}$) and the value of the unit trace operator $x^\e$ is unimportant, as it is acted on directly by a projector.

 Equation~\eqref{eq:memkern} represents exactly the terms appearing in a generalised version of the Nakajima-Zwanzig master equation.
 In the standard derivation of the Nakajima-Zwanzig equation, a time-independent superoperator $\mathcal{P}^\se$ and its complement $\mathcal{Q}^\se=\mathcal{I}^\se-\mathcal{P}^\se$ are defined on the joint $\setxt$ space~\cite{breuerpetruccione}.
 In Appendix~\ref{app:NZTDOP}, we show that one arrives at Eq.~\eqref{eq:memkern} following the standard derivation, but starting with the time-dependent projection superoperators defined above.
-Unlike in earlier approaches utilising time-dependent projectors (see e.g. Refs.~\cite{WillisPicard1974,PicardWillis1977}) we do not place any restrictions on the operator $\tau_t^\e$ beyond that it should be a positive, unit trace density operator, and that it and its first derivative $\dot{\tau}_t^\e$ should be continuous functions of time.
-The significance of this result is that, even for time-inhomogeneous $\setxt$ dynamics and initial correlations, the memory kernel can be operationally determined by reconstructing the short time-difference dynamics starting from a series of intermediate time points, though the convergence of the limit in Eqs.~\eqref{eq:opkernel} may be slow, and will depend on the time difference $t-t_j$ in general.
+Unlike in earlier approaches utilising time-dependent projectors for open systems (see e.g. Refs.~\cite{WillisPicard1974,PicardWillis1977}) we do not place any restrictions on the operator $\tau_t^\e$ beyond that it should be a positive, unit trace density operator, and that it and its first derivative $\dot{\tau}_t^\e$ should be continuous functions of time.
+It is worth noting the similarity to recent projection operator approaches to describing non-linear many-body dynamics~\cite{DegenfeldSchonburg2014,DegenfeldSchonburg2015}.

+The significance of our result is that, even for time-inhomogeneous $\setxt$ dynamics and initial correlations, the memory kernel can be operationally determined by reconstructing the short time-difference dynamics starting from a series of intermediate time points, alleviating the need to explicitly calculate or approximate the time-ordered exponential integrals implicit in~Eq.~\eqref{eq:memkern}.
+However, the convergence of the limit in Eqs.~\eqref{eq:opkernel} may be slow, and will depend on the time difference $t-t_j$ in general.

 Importantly, there is a freedom in choosing the environment operator $\tau_t^\e$ that goes into the definition of the dynamical map $\Lambda_{t,s}$ and, hence, the projector $\mathcal{P}^\se_t$.
 Different choices of projector $\mathcal{P}^\se_t$ lead to different forms for the superoperators in Eqs.~\eqref{eq:memkern} but the same solution for the dynamics $\rho_t$.
 This is exemplified, using the model presented in Sec.~\ref{sec:numerical}, in Fig.~\ref{fig:memkernexample}, where different (time-dependent) projectors are seen to lead to memory kernels with different norms; in this case, a particular time-dependent choice leads to a memory kernel whose norm decays several times faster than the most obvious time-independent choice (where $\tau_t^\e=\tr_\s\rho_0^\se$).
 For simulations, this means that a judicious choice of projector can lead to a much shorter memory cutoff time for the same degree of approximation in the dynamics.
 While $\tau_t^\e$ can be freely chosen in a simulation (exact numerical method permitting), the dynamical maps reconstructed in an experimental setting have an environment operator dictated by the $\setxt$ dynamics.
 However, as we will now discuss, there is still an analogous freedom in how the tomography is performed.